 Please ensure your childminder has their own Risk Assessment and is following Government expectations in terms of systems of controls based on age of children in attendance, numbers of children, minimising mixing of families and have a written list of children in each group for at least 21 days for Test and Trace purposes.
 Should there be suspected case in the childminding bubble then that individual has to self-isolate for 10 days from the commencement of symptoms and testing is encouraged.
-If the test is positive, all members of the bubbles will have to self-isolate for fourteen days and advice will be sought from PHE for children attending Danson Primary.
+If the test is positive, all members of the bubbles will have to self-isolate for 10 days and advice will be sought from PHE for children attending Danson Primary.
+Please ensure your childminder/child minding company are fully aware of Danson's Covid-19 routines/organisation and safeguarding expectations when they enter the school site.

-Will there be any Parent / Teacher Consultations in the Autumn Term?
+Will there be any Parent / Teacher Consultations in the Spring Term?